-A sad truth is that individuals, in teams, when successful, become resistant to change.
+3) THE ENTERPRISE: A sad truth is that individuals, in teams, when successful, become resistant to change.
 The successful innovation team of yesterday becomes the “this is the way we’ve always done it” team of tomorrow.
 Thought needs to be given to creating and sustaining enterprise–wide procedures, policies, metrics, recognition and executive–level accountability in order to keep the whole innovation vehicle running on the rough competitive road of the business cycle.
-Read How to build innovation in your organization
+Read How to build innovation in your organization.

 The three levels above are important to think about across the following additional drivers:

-Are people able to easily get together to communicate and work together?
+7) Physical environment: Are people able to easily get together to communicate and work together?
 Are they able to escape and think in peace and quiet?
 Can they find a space to spread out and dig into prototypes/results/data?
 Think about improving the physical space in which people work such that it enables innovation (Hint: everyone has a different concept of the ideal environment).
 Read Creativity Inspiring Spaces: couches & coffee bars aren't enough.

 Boil all 10 of these drivers down, and it all amounts to people or the output of people.
 So whether you’re making widgets, gizmos or boiling maple syrup, pay attention to the needs of the people so no one gets burned, and so that innovation can flourish.

 We present a short case study that demonstrates the need for a more robust approach to building innovation culture.
 But we don't leave you hanging.
 We then share the road map to that better approach.